Cape Cod Potato Chips: In popular culture

 Phoebe Buffay-Hannigan (Lisa Kudrow), a fictional character on the popular US television sitcom Friends (1994–2004), is seen eating a bag of Cape Cod Chips' white cheddar popcorn in 1999 on Episode 21, Season Six ("The One Where Ross Meets Elizabeth's Dad").
+Joey Tribbiani (played by Matt Le Blanc), from the same US sitcom, is also seen eating Cape Cod chips in Episode 13 of Season 7 ("The One Where Rosita Dies").

 Japanese jazz pianist Hiromi Uehara recorded a composition titled "Cape Cod Chips" on her 2009 solo piano album Place to Be.

 In the spring of 2012, Cape Cod Potato Chips launched a television commercial starring a band of computer-generated seagulls performing A Flock of Seagulls' 1982 hit "I Ran (So Far Away)".
 This was the first commercial made for television by the company.

 On the Lil Wayne mixtape Sorry 4 the wait 2 in the song "No Haters"_{,} Cape Cod Chips are referenced in the lyrics "Pockets lookin' like the Blob, chips like Cape Cod".

+On the Arthur episode "The Chips Are Down", the "A Word From Us Kids" segment featured a tour of the Cape Code Potato Chips factory.